 Food is spiritual for me when I approach it mindfully.
-When I’m not snacking on auto pilot throughout the day.
-Or ordering takeout.
-Or eating too much and feeling heavy and regretful.
-It becomes spiritual when I take the time to go the farmers market on Sunday morning and talk with the vendors about their zucchini and tomatoes.
-When I’m standing at my kitchen counter, chopping vegetables and herbs with patient precision.
-When I sit down to a meal, look at the bright vegetables before me and take a moment to feel grateful for living in a world of such natural abundance.
-When I eat slowly and thoughtfully, appreciating every bite, stopping when I’ve had enough.
+When I’m not snacking on auto pilot all day, or eating too much and feeling heavy and regretful.
+When I take the time to go to the farmers market on Sunday morning and talk with vendors about their zucchini and tomatoes.
+When I’m standing at my kitchen counter, chopping vegetables with patient precision.
+When I sit down to a meal, look at the bright vegetables in front of me and take a moment to feel grateful for living in a world of such natural abundance.

 The dishes I like the best have a mindfulness about them too.
-They’re comforting and delicious, and speak of giving.
-I recently discovered Buddha Bowls – simply prepared bowls of grains, legumes and vegetables.
-I read somewhere about the history of the Buddha Bowl: monks would walk through towns carrying empty bowls in their hands, and villagers would greet them in the street to share whatever they had to give – putting a scoop of rice, a handful of beans, a boiled potato into the bowl.
-Prepared humbly, with love, and happily shared.
+They’re comforting and delicious, like this Buddha Bowl.
+It’s a simple, humble dish with a lovely origin: monks would walk through towns carrying empty bowls, and villagers would greet them in the street to share whatever they had to give – a scoop of rice, a handful of beans, a boiled potato.
+Prepared with love, and happily shared.
 The very definition of the spirituality of food.

 - 1 cup of dry brown rice or quinoa, prepared per the package directions